Understanding Your Bill with RG&E in New York State

 Save Money With a Lower Rate!Customers in the RG&E service area can choose their energy supplier.
 Alternate suppliers can offer good deals and environmentally-friendly energy options.
-To learn more about energy supply options in your area, check out our pages on energy in New York, or call us directly at 347-410-8789 to find the best rates in your area.
+To learn more about energy supply options in your area, check out our pages on energy in New York, or call us directly at phone currently not available to find the best rates in your area.

 Example of a 2014 RG&E bill - page 1

 Basic information: Name, account number, statement date, amount due.

 - previous invoice: Amount to be paid on the previous bill.

 - Payments received: Payments the customer made to RG&E for the previous bill.
 If you have paid your bill correctly, this amount should be equal to the previous invoice.

 - Balance forward: any non-paid amount is forwarded to the next bill.